World of Waterfalls: Icelandic Natural Wonders

 Flying moments, rushing water, plants flourishing, fresh fragrance of water spray – the feeling of natural power and life: waterfalls always take my breath away.
 Peaceful and powerful beauty, which makes us forget the world around us.

 There are many scientific theories stating running water gives off negative ions: could this be the reason behind all the good energy we get while being around waterfalls?

-Iceland is truly the world of waterfalls: tall, like Skógafoss, strong like Dettifoss, blue like Godafoss or Bruarfoss … the palette of Icelandic natural wonders has unlimited colors and forms.
+Iceland is truly the world of waterfalls: tall, like Skógafoss, strong like Dettifoss, blue like Godafoss or Bruarfoss … The palette of Icelandic natural wonders has unlimited colors and forms, and I was able to experience it fully during my week in Iceland.
 Nevertheless, no matter how much you travel around the island – you can´t get enough.

-Probably, the most beautiful and touristic waterfall in Iceland.
-25 m wide and 60 m high, Skógafoss is surrounded by greenery: valleys, mountains… all shades of green.
+Probably, the most beautiful and touristic waterfall in Iceland, a must-stop on every South Coast Iceland tour – Skógafoss.
+25m wide & 60m high, this beautiful waterfall is surrounded by greenery: valleys, mountains… all shades of green.
 You can go all the way to the top and get some amazing panoramic views.

 Another impressive natural wonder is Dettifoss, the most powerful waterfall in Europe.
 Situated on the Jökulsá á Fjöllum river, Dettifoss is 100 m wide and has a drop of 45 m.
 It definitely blows your mind with its size and power.
 However, its waters are not blue like those of other Icelandic waterfalls – they have a grey-milky color (due to the sediment-rich meltwaters of the vast Vatnajökull glacier).
 Moreover, the water spray is so strong that you could easily see a rainbow on a sunny day.

 My favorite, also the “bluest” waterfall in Iceland.
 It is not as high or strong as others, but you can’t take your eyes off those blue waters.
 The landscape looks absolutely surreal.
 Significantly less touristic and hard enough to find, Bruarfoss has the most amazing peaceful atmosphere.

 Seljalandsfoss drops 60 m and the surrounding area is full of tiny waterfalls and streams.
 The most interesting part about this waterfall is that you can walk behind it into a small cave.